JGibson90/MS2---London-Life/README.md

 ## Code
 - I used [Bootstrap 4](https://getbootstrap.com/) to make the site responsive on different devices.

+- I used the EmailJS tutorial from Code Institutes course to help write my EmailJS function.

 - I was provided the fix to add infoWindows to my Markers on Stack Overflow, you can view it [here.](https://stackoverflow.com/questions/66689094/how-can-i-add-info-windows-to-a-marker-event-listener)